 I knew, from the other parts of those books, that I had all the unglamorous symptoms the other girls had, and indulged in the same warped behaviours (who'd have thought all we anorexics would want masses of salt on absolutely everything?), but I kept on thinking that with me it was something more special, or at least something redeemed by the things it let me be: thin (so my difference from everyone else was unmissable), hard-working (nothing and no one else in my life to keep me from reading and writing), safe, untouchable.

 And now I've become one of those girls back from the dead, and I marvel at how I even survived all those years of starvation, yet alone persuaded myself I was happier that way.
-I want to trace that weirdly rapid journey (embarked on less than a year ago) from not being able to imagine doing all this to not being able to imagine doing all that any more.
-I want to write so that others might be able to understand better how the anorexics they know are trapped in what they do.
-I want to write this so that other anorexics might have a glimpse into the way things can change.
+I want to trace that weirdly rapid journey (embarked on less than a year ago) from not being able to imagine doing all this to being unable to imagine doing any of that any more.
+I want to write so that others might be able to understand better how someone with anorexia gets trapped in it.
+I want to write this so that if you have anorexia now, you might have a glimpse into the way things can change.

 For me, it was a little war of attrition: gradually, over the years, enough things amassed that made staying the way I was seem less possible, until the constellation of chance and will power and deathly tiredness was at last enough to make me change.
-Maybe this blog will be one of those additions to the tally of reasons for someone else.
+Maybe this blog will be one of those additions to the tally of reasons for you.

 I stopped eating properly when I was 16; it was easy, cutting out breakfast and beginning to lie about other meals.
 I got steadily thinner, and at my lowest ebb, I felt I was nothing any more but anorexia.
-Now I'm 27, I'm at a weight that's healthy for my body, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
+Now I'm 27, I'm at a weight that's healthy for me, (have developed ‘assets' my boyfriend certainly appreciates,) and I have the glorious sense of certainty that I'll never do any of that again.
 Why the hell would I?